You've lived through 2 a.m. feedings, toddler temper tantrums, and the back-to-school blues. So why is the word "teenager" causing you so much worry?

 Read books about teenagers.
 Think back on your own teen years.
 Remember your struggles with acne or your embarrassment at developing early — or late.
 Expect some mood changes in your typically sunny child, and be prepared for more conflict as he or she matures as an individual.
 Parents who know what's coming can cope with it better.
 And the more you know, the better you can prepare.

-Talking about menstruation or wet dreams after they've already started means you're too late.
+Starting to talk about menstruation or wet dreams after they've already begun is starting too late.
 Answer the early questions kids have about bodies, such as the differences between boys and girls and where babies come from.
 But don't overload them with information — just answer their questions.
-If you don’t know the answers, help them find someone who does, like a trusted friend or your pediatrician.
+If you don't know the answers, get them from someone who does, like a trusted friend or your pediatrician.

 You know your kids.
 You can hear when your child's starting to tell jokes about sex or when attention to personal appearance is increasing.
 This is a good time to jump in with your own questions such as:

 - Are you noticing any changes in your body?

 - Are you having any strange feelings?

 - Are you sad sometimes and don't know why?

 A yearly physical exam is a great time to talk about this.
 A doctor can tell your preadolescent — and you — what to expect in the next few years.
 An exam can be a jumping-off point for a good parent/child discussion.
 The later you wait to have these talks, the more likely your child will be to form misconceptions or become embarrassed about or afraid of physical and emotional changes.